-Keeping your stamina throughout the race is important if you are to keep strong to the finish and not lose precious minutes towards the end of your race that can negatively affect race results.
+Keeping your stamina throughout the race is important if you are to keep strong to the finish line and not lose precious minutes towards the end of your race that can negatively affect race results.

 Elite marathoners/racers usually run with people called "pacers" who set a pace that the runner should keep in order to meet their time goal.

 All you need to do is double click the "Enter Your Goal Race Pace" boxes and then enter in the minutes and seconds of your goal race pace that will help you to achieve your target time for your desired race distance.

 This is pretty self-explanatory so if you want, just skip down to the bottom where you can find the calculator.

-In any case it is always handy to have a pace calculator around for easy reference.
+In any case it is always handy to have a pace calculator and pace chart around for easy reference.

 A quick pace calculation can give you a good idea of where you are at, how you've improved and what potential you have!

 For kicks and giggles to see how fast the elite runners can run, the current world record for the marathon is: